theskumar/til/fts/pg_textsearch.md

 LIMIT 10;
 ```

+## Taking step further with Semantic Search

+Pure vector search might miss exact matches; pure keyword search misses synonyms.
+Hybrid gets the best of both — a search for "ML algorithms" would find documents about "machine learning techniques" (semantic) and those with the exact phrase (keyword).

+This [article](https://www.tigerdata.com/blog/you-dont-need-elasticsearch-bm25-is-now-in-postgres) outlines with code sample how to combine BM25 with Vector Search in PostgreSQL.

 ## Key Takeaways

 1. BM25 is what makes modern search engines feel "smart"—it's not just counting words